Rifat Jashari

-Rifat Jashari (born 1946) is a Kosovar Albanian public figure and patriarch of the Jashari family, known as the surviving brother of Kosovo Liberation Army (KLA) commanders Adem Jashari and Hamëz Jashari.
+Rifat Jashari (born 1946) is a Kosovan public figure and patriarch of the Jashari family, known as the surviving brother of Kosovo Liberation Army (KLA) commanders Adem Jashari and Hamëz Jashari.
 He is regarded as a symbol of resilience and national unity in Kosovo, having survived the 1998 Attack on Prekaz that killed 58 members of his extended family, including his wife and three daughters.

 Early life and resistance

 Rifat Jashari was born in 1946 in Prekaz, Skenderaj, a village in the Drenica region of Kosovo, then part of the Socialist Federal Republic of Yugoslavia.

 During the early 1990s, while working in Germany, he provided financial support to his brothers Adem and Hamëz in their efforts to establish the KLA.
 He also took part in the Siege of Prekaz (1991), where the family compound resisted an attempt by Serbian forces to capture Adem Jashari.

 Prekaz massacre

 The Jashari compound in Prekaz, Skenderaj was repeatedly targeted in the 1990s.
 In the largest assault, between 5–7 March 1998, Yugoslav special police and military forces besieged the family home in the Attack on Prekaz.

 The assault killed 58 people, including 56 members of the Jashari family.
-Among the victims were Rifat’s wife and three daughters.
+Among the victims were Rifat's wife and three daughters.

 Rifat survived because he was abroad with his son Bashkim Jashari.
 Returning afterward, he became a leading figure in commemorations and a guardian of the Jashari legacy.